Main fundraiser photo

 But now, almost two years later, a very different picture has emerged and the truth about Vail Resorts motives are crystal clear; they’d rather spend millions of dollars and years fighting four locals in court so they can keep overcrowding resorts than cap skier counts to their legal limits and actually invest in guest experience and employee safety.

-At Park City Mountain, enough lifts are regularly breaking down again this season that visitors are complaining, and the mechanic’s union was pressed for a statement.
-Ironically, none of the broken lifts are the one’s Park City Mountain applied to upgrade.
+At Park City Mountain, lifts regularly break down, and the mechanic’s union was pressed for a statement last season on the matter.
+Ironically, none of the broken lifts last year or this year are the one’s Park City Mountain applied to upgrade.
 The only people preventing lift upgrades at this point are Vail Resorts and Park City Mountain executives.

 Vail Resorts is doing what they do best and trying to run us out of money.
 We represented ourselves at the Planning Commission level but had to retain a licensed land use attorney (Hyrum Bosserman of Bennett, Tueller, Johnson & Deere) to represent us in court proceedings.
 We have exhausted our personal funds and need help with our legal fees to keep in the fight.